 Workplace harassment is not just a big or small business issue.
 It exists throughout all types of workplaces in the U.S. From workplace bullying to outright discrimination, it's important to understand workplace harassment so you can avoid hostile work environments in your small business.
 That may mean holding yearly training sessions with employees to define things like racial harassment and workplace bullying.
 By creating a workplace harassment policy, you can take the necessary steps to create a safe working environment for all your employees.

-All types of workplace harassment are illegal and not only affect an employee's productivity, comfort and safety at work, but it puts the organization in legal jeopardy.
+While the most basic types of harassment are verbal and psychological, there are also more serious forms, such as physical and sexual harassment.
+All types of workplace harassment are illegal and not only affect an employee's productivity, comfort, and safety at work, but also put the organization in legal jeopardy.